abooodir2004/abooodir2004/README.md

 - 🔧 Building projects with **C++**, **Java**, and **web technologies**
 - 🌐 Interested in backend & full-stack development
-- 💻 Exploring Linux and software engineering
+- 💻 I am learning DSA
 - 🎬 You can talk with me about tech, movies, gaming, or anything!

 ---